This icy sensory play for toddlers and preschoolers is so engaging and very easy to put together.

 Begin by taking a large piece of white paper and adding two circles Label them small and large.
 Allow your preschoolers to extend this googly eye sensory play by now placing the eyes in the correct category.

-In conclusion, your toddlers and preschoolers will love this googly eye sensory experience.
+Your toddlers and preschoolers will love this googly eye sensory experience.
 Not only is the surprise of finding googly eyes hidden in ice the “greatest thing ever”, but it will also help reinforce classification and sorting.